 Redeemed from the curse of the law

 The phrase “the curse of the law” refers to the death penalty that each of us earns for breaking God’s law.
 It is not a disparagement of God’s holy, just and good laws or a change in God’s expectations of His people.
 This passage simply refers to the mistaken idea that people can earn their salvation without God’s grace, and it upholds keeping God's 10 Commandments.

 Christ’s death—in which He suffered the curse of hanging on a tree—makes it possible for us to be forgiven of our sins.
 If we repent of sinning, commit to a life of obedience to God’s law and allow God’s Spirit to work through us, we can receive God’s grace.

-For further study on the difference between law and grace, read the articles in the section: “Law and Grace: What Does the Bible Really Say?”
+For further study on the difference between law and grace, read the other articles in this section on “Law and Grace: What Does the Bible Really Say?”